memes/terraform-google-secret-manager/modules/random/README.md

 # Randomly generated secret with Secret Manager

-This sub-module provides the same interface and capabilities as the base Secret Manager module, but will generate a random password to use as the secret value.
+This sub-module provides the same variables and capabilities as the base Secret Manager module, but will generate a random password to use as the secret value.
 Additional fields can be used to customise the password generator.